 Set your goals and objectives

 First things first, before you even start designing your newsletter template, you’ll need to think about why you want to implement one.
 Consider the following elements to ensure you’re crafting the right messages.

 Identify a target audience

-Defining your audience is essential to the success of your campaign because you need to understand what needs and wants your potential readers have in order to meet these with a fitting offer in your emails.
-You need to provide value in your newsletters that appeals to your audience.
+Defining your audience is essential to the success of your campaign.
+You need to understand what needs and wants your potential readers have to be able to provide value and send newsletters that appeal to your audience.

 Determine basic objectives

 What do you want to achieve with your email newsletter campaign?
 Some companies launch newsletters to drive traffic to their website, others want to increase sales on their online shop or to invite people to upcoming events.

 Setting goals gives your newsletter campaign a purpose and helps you measure the performance of your efforts.
 These specific objectives depend on your individual company’s goals, your vision, and values.